 It’s not every year that brand new walking beam furnaces are built.
 In fact, the two new walking beam furnaces – Nos.
 4 and 5 – at an Indiana facility are the first new reheat furnaces built in the U.S. in nearly a decade.
-Barton Malow is well-known in the refractory business for providing high quality maintenance for the largest steel companies in the country, and we stepped up again to install the refractory for two new furnaces, arriving on site ready to overcome some of the largest industrial challenges.
+Barton Malow is well-known in the refractory business for providing high quality maintenance for the largest steel companies in the country, and we stepped up again for the installation of the refractory for two new walking beam furnaces, arriving on site ready to overcome some of the largest industrial challenges.

 The furnace proper is 210-ft in length and 40-ft in width.
 The two furnaces weigh a combined 2,670 tons (including skids and posts, without refractory).
 Each furnace has two waste gas ducts and one 217-ft stack.
 The two ducts are located on each side of the charge end, allowing gases to flow through the heat recuperator and out the stack.
 These world-class furnaces will produce 500 tons of steel per hour, an increase from existing pusher furnaces only capable of 300 tons per hour, representing a 40% increase in productivity for client.

-Barton Malow self-performed the refractory installation throughout these state-of-the-art furnaces.
+Barton Malow self-performed the refractory installation throughout these state-of-the-art walking beam furnaces.
 The team also handled getting refractory materials to the site and stored, allowing further control and coordination throughout the project.
-At the peak of work, 165 craft members were onsite, including bricklayers, carpenters, laborers and operators, racking up 190,000-plus man-hours.
+At the peak of work, 165 craft members were on site, including bricklayers, carpenters, laborers and operators, racking up 190,000-plus hours worked.

 Various refractory materials, holding temperatures above 900 degrees Fahrenheit, were used throughout the furnaces.
 The refractory work required for this project was detailed and labor-intensive.
 The average person looking at completed refractory work will not realize that multiple layers of different refractory materials are required to keep furnaces protected and working efficiently.
 These refractory layers may consist of a combination of insulation board, refractory bricks, castable, and gunite.